 - Students arriving late for a scheduled exam/test will be admitted to class and allowed the remaining time allotted to complete the test.
-Pop-quizzes may not be made up. - Students that leave early or are late and do not attend at least half of the scheduled classroom session will be marked as absent for the full day. - o Students missing the first week of school/clinical and any orientation will be dropped from the program/course.
+Pop-quizzes may not be made up. - Students that leave early or are late and do not attend at least half of the scheduled classroom session will be marked as absent for the full day.

+- Students missing the first week of school/clinical and any orientation will be dropped from the program/course. - Excessive and/or continuing tardiness/early departure can lead to dismissal from the program.

-o Tardiness and leaving early disrupts the learning environment and is discouraged.
+Tardiness and leaving early disrupts the learning environment and is discouraged.
 Each four (4) occurrences within a month will be recorded as one (1) absence.